Setting up a SESAR User Account

 Registering IGSNs before samples are collected

 It is possible to pre-register samples and obtain IGSNs before collecting samples in the field.
 This allows for samples to have corresponding IGSNs immediately upon collection.
-To preregister samples

-1. Follow the tutorial to Complete a Batch Registration Template, when it is time to upload your batch registration template to SESAR you must input ‘Object Type’ and ‘Sample Name’ but can leave all other fields blank.
+1. Follow the tutorial to Complete a Batch Registration Template, when it is time to upload your batch registration template to SESAR² you must input ‘Object Type’ and ‘Sample Name’ but can leave all other fields blank.

 2. Print labels that contain the IGSNs to label samples as they are collected.